KKoovalsky/SmallRegister/README.md

 ```

 Be careful when using `set` and `clear` functions with explicit bitfield values, because when the value doesn't match,
-e.g. when the bitfield is of size 5 bits and you want to set 6 bits an exception is thrown:
+e.g. when the bitfield is of size 5 bits and you want to set 6 bits, an exception is thrown:

 ```
 ChargeControl1 charge_control1_reg{};